Economics Guide

 What Is the Federal Reserve?

 The Federal Reserve (commonly called "the Fed") is the central bank of the United States, established by Congress in 1913.
 It operates independently from the federal government, though its leaders are appointed by the President and confirmed by the Senate.
 The Fed's primary mission is to promote maximum employment and stable prices — its dual mandate.
+You can practice these concepts with our interactive Federal Reserve Crossword.

 Real example: In March 2022, the Fed began raising interest rates from near zero to combat 9.1% inflation.
 By July 2023, rates reached 5.25-5.50% — their highest level in 22 years.
 This caused mortgage rates to double from ~3% to ~7.8%, dramatically cooling the housing market.